terminusdb/terminusdb/README.md

 TerminusDB allows you to link JSON documents in a knowledge graph through a [document API](https://terminusdb.com/docs/v10.0/#/reference/reference-document-interface).
 TerminusDB is available as a standalone server, or you can [use online](https://dashboard.terminusdb.com/).

+WOQL is a powerful and sophisticated query language which allows you to concisely express complex patterns over arbitrary data structures.
+What makes it so expressive and easy to use is the radical simplicity of the core underlying concepts.

 ## Installation Guide